YYL7/Workshops/CNTK -Microsoft Cognitive Toolkit/CNTK3-Natural Language-LSTM/README.md

 LSTM, is a particular type of recurrent neural networks that got lot of attention recently within the machine learning community.
 In a simple way, LSTM networks have some internal contextual state cells that act as long-term or short-term memory cells.

 # Approach
-1. Data reading: We generate simulated data sets with each sample having two features (plotted below) indicative of the age and 2 tumor size.
+1. Data reading: Downloading the data.

-2. Data preprocessing: Often, the individual features such as size or age need to be scaled.
-Typically, one would scale the data between 0 and 1.
+2. Data preprocessing: NA

  3. Model creation: LSTM.